oracle/cloud-native-devops-workshop/workshop-template/README.md

 - README
     - The README.md file (this file) should give a clear step-by-step overview of what the student should do to complete the workshop, beginning with any prerequisite checks or software installation (detailed in the Student Guide)
-    - Do not include this Tips for Workshop Developers section in the workshop readme
+    - **Do not include this 'Tips for Workshop Developers' section in the final workshop readme**
     - An example readme follows these tips, it can be modified for your workshop
 - Student Guide
     - An example student guide has been provided, but it should be modified for the requirements of this workshop.